Start FreeLog in

 Lifecycle

 Security hotspots have a dedicated lifecycle.
-To make status changes, the user needs the Administer Security Hotspots permission.
-This permission is enabled by default.
+To make status changes, the user needs the Administer Security Hotspots permission, which is enabled by default.
 Users with the Browse permission can comment on or change the user assigned to a security hotspot.

 Statuses